camronh/Subscription-PoC/README.md

 API providers have the options of off-chain or on-chain whitelisting.
 On-chain whitelisting is achieved through Airnode's [Authorizers](https://docs.api3.org/airnode/v0.3/concepts/authorization.html#authorizers).
 When your Airnode finds a new request to process, if Authorizers are enabled, it checks a [Contract](https://docs.api3.org/airnode/v0.3/concepts/authorization.html#requesterauthorizerwithairnode) for authorization status before making the request to the API.
 Only the [mnemonic used in Airnode deployment](/airnode/config/secrets.env) will have permissions to update your whitelist, and you will have to pay for the gas used in the whitelisting transaction.

+***DIAGRAM***

 In this example, we take the role of a random number generation API provider that requires (sandbox) credit card payment through our [Webstore](http://13.233.252.69/).
 Our API subscription order form includes an `Eth_Address` field.
 Our [Fulfillment Script](/whitelister) whitelists the address using the [API3 RequesterAuthorizerWithAirnode Authorizer Contract](https://docs.api3.org/airnode/v0.3/concepts/authorization.html#requesterauthorizerwithairnode).

-## Structure
+## Repo Structure

 - [Airnode](/airnode) - Everything you need to run a First-Party Oracle.
 - [Front End](/frontend) - GUI for [Smart Contract](/hardhat) that requests random numbers
 - [Fulfillment Script](/api) - The Snowflake proxy API that handles authentication.
 - [Webstore](http://13.233.252.69/) - An example Wordpress Woocommerce PoS for API Subscriptions

+ ----

-## Instructions
+# Instructions

 These steps should be followed to demonstrate the flow of being denied access, then being granted access and having your request responded to.

 > Using our Gitpod will automate your environment setup in the cloud to reduce the resources you'll need.
 We **highly** recommend using Gitpod if possible.
-Skip to step UASFHJN if you are using Gitpod.
+Skip to step 5 if you are using Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/camronh/Subscription-PoC)